Test on Anti Gravity SystemTM Patented Technology in Backpacks

 Effective in Reducing the Rate of Muscle Fatigue & Risk of Musculoskeletal Injuries

 A study was conducted by Guangzhou Sport University on the patented technology Anti Gravity SystemTM (AGS) designed by FX Creations.
 The AGS patented technology is similar to a suspension system integrated into a backpack.
-In response to the motions that are generated, this design is springy.
-This design creates rebound in response to motion.
+In response to the motions that are generated, this design is slightly springy.

 Based on the test conducted, the AGS technology results showed a slower rate of cervical back muscle fatigue, quicker muscle recovery, better stability and improved posture when compared to a traditional backpack without AGS technology.
 The test also concludes that under the appropriate walking pace, AGS technology can potentially reduce the risk of musculoskeletal injuries and muscle fatigue associated with carrying heavy backpack loads.
 The reason for this is because AGS backpack is able to compensate for the dynamic load.